 In the Standard Platform League, soccer is played with a standardized robot platform, i.e. all teams use the same hardware and only differ in the software they develop.
-Until 2008, the standard platform was the four-legged robot Sony AIBO.
-For the sixth time at the RoboCup German Open, the humanoid robot Nao, manufactured by the company Aldebaran Robotics, is used as standard platform.
+For the tenth time at the RoboCup German Open, the humanoid robot NAO, manufactured by the company SoftBank Robotics, is used as standard platform.

-Nao is equipped with up to 25 actuated joints.
-In it's head, two cameras are integrated for perceiving the environment.
-In it's chest, sonar sensors can measure distances to other object on the field.
-In it's feet there are sensors to measure ground contact and the contact with the ball.
-Three accelerometers and two gyroscopes allow measuring the pose of the robot's torso.
+NAO is equipped with up to 25 actuated joints.
+In its head, two cameras are integrated for perceiving the environment.
+In its chest, sonar sensors measure distances and gyroscopes and accelerometers allow determining the torso’s pose.
+In the feet there are sensors to measure ground contact and the contact with the ball.
 Teams of five robots play against each other on a 9 x 6 m² sized field.
-The robots are completely autonomous.
-However, through WLAN, they can communicate with each other and receive the decisions of the referee.
+The robots are acting completely autonomous.
+However, through Wi-Fi, they can communicate with each other and receive the decisions of the referee.

 Dr. Thomas Röfer (DFKI Bremen)